ethanh6/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Try each of the following four examples in the `openCV-examples`, include screenshots of your use and write about one design for each example that might work based on the individual benefits to each algorithm.\*\*\***

 1. Contour screen shot ![contour screen shot](./screen_shots/contour.png)
+    - This can be used as live-painting filter.
+The Contour indicates the major boundaries of the image, which can be detected as boundaries of block of colors.
+Users can select and change the color of the color blockchain as their will.
 2. face detection screen shot ![fact detection screen shot](./screen_shots/face_detection.png)
+    - By relative size and position of the entire head and eyes, this can be exploieted as detector of the direction of the user is facing.
+When it gets the direction of the user facing at, it can be used as a input of many games.
 3. Object detection screen shot ![object detection screen shot](./screen_shots/object_detection.png)
+    - It can detect how many users are there in front of the camera.
+For example, it can be used to detect how crowded the class is.
 4. Optical flow screen shot ![optical flow screen shot](./screen_shots/optical_flow.png)
+    - It can keep track of the motion of the users' eyes, to detect if the user is paying attention to the screen or are being distracted.

 #### MediaPipe